The locomotive story starts in 1930. This year the Lines Bros introduced a couple of train sets.

 METAL ENGINES

 Again in 1947 the first two metal engines appeared.
 They had a steel construction and were stoved enamelled red.
 No. 21 had disc wheels with rubber tyres while No.22 solid rubber tyres.
 At the side a L.M.S. logo was fitted or printed.
-The length is 21 cm.
+The length is 21 Inches.

 Tri-ang LOCO'S